Mesua

-Mesua is a genus of flowering plants in the family Calophyllaceae, native to tropical southern Asia.
+Mesua is a genus of flowering plants in the family Calophyllaceae, native to tropical southern and southeast Asia.
 Common names include ironwood (shared with many other plants) and rose chestnut.

 They are evergreen shrubs or small trees growing to 13 m tall, with leaves arranged in opposite pairs.

 Species

-According to Plants of the World Online, ten species are currently accepted:
+According to Plants of the World Online, 11 species are currently accepted: